noogen-projects/laplace/README.md

 Then visit [http://localhost:8080](http://localhost:8080).
 If you are running for the first time or the previous link did not work, then visit [http://localhost:8080/?access_token=24tpHRcbGKGYFGMYq66G3hfH8GQEYGTysXqiJyaCy9eR](http://localhost:8080/?access_token=24tpHRcbGKGYFGMYq66G3hfH8GQEYGTysXqiJyaCy9eR).
-You can change the default port, access token and other settings by editing `config.toml` file.
+You can change the default port, access token and other settings by editing `Laplace.toml` config file.

 ## Development notes